 The thesis option is intended primarily for students wishing to focus on certain areas of biology and for those considering further graduate education.
 Each student must enroll in BIOS 699, Master's Thesis, and submit a written thesis.
-A maximum of 12 semester hours of combined credit in BIOS 699 and BIOS 770 may be applied toward the degree.
+A maximum of 18 and a minimum of 12 semester hours of combined credit in BIOS 699 and BIOS 770 may be applied toward the degree.
 The student's research adviser will serve as chair of the graduate committee that will administer a final oral comprehensive examination including a defense of thesis.